yizhang7210/Syllable/docs/Setup.md

 ### Continuous Integration
 Continuous integration happens on Circle CI.
 Checkout the `.circleci/config.yml` for details.

-In short, every time `develop` branch advances, everything (both the server and frontend) gets rebuilt and automatically deployed to the staging/dev environment, accessible at `dev.getsyllable.ca`.
+In short, every time `master` branch advances, everything (both the server and frontend) gets rebuilt and automatically deployed to production, accessible at `www.getsyllable.ca`.
-Every time `master` branch advances, everything gets built and deployed to production, accessible at `www.getsyllable.ca`.

 Note that the following environment variables are required for Circle CI jobs.